george-steel/sigdigs-ebook/md-content/glossary.md

 Urg the Unclean
-:   The charismatic and brilliant leader of the fifth goblin rebellion of 1720-1722 C.E., the "Great Rebellion."
+:   The charismatic and brilliant leader of the fifth goblin rebellion of 1720-1722 C.E., the “Great Rebellion.”

 Urg the Returned
 :   A member of the **Returned **of **Hermione